“So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God.” – EPHESIANS 2:19

 The apostle Paul, in the quote above, touched this important question for us in his letter to the Ephesian church and we as Christ followers ought to do our very best to uphold what doesn’t change – God’s Word.

 There is a cultural reason to becoming a member.
 Membership is an antidote to our society.
 We live in an age where very few want to be committed to anything—a job, a marriage, a family, friends.
-This attitude has in many respects produced a generation of “church shoppers and hoppers”.
+This attitude has in many respects produced a generation of Christians that seek to find what best serves them rather than seeking a local church to serve.
 Membership swims against the current of North America’s “consumer religion”.
 Membership is an unselfish decision and one that builds character.

 Lastly, and very practically, it defines who can be counted on.
 We all know that every team has a roster, every school has an enrolment, every business has a payroll.
-Even our country takes a church body by ensuring those who serve in key ministry areas understand the values, beliefs, and vision of the church.
+Even our country takes a census to count each citizen.
+The church body – through membership – ensures those who serve in key ministry areas understand the values, beliefs, and vision of the church and can be counted on to use the gifts they have each been given to build up the church.

 “Above all, keep loving one another earnestly, since love covers a multitude of sins.
 Show hospitality to one another without grumbling.
 As each has received a gift, use it to serve one another, as good stewards of God’s varied grace.” – 1 PETER 4:8-10